Elks Temple Building

 Overall, Wexford County's history is intertwined with the rise and fall of the logging industry, the development of transportation infrastructure, and the shift towards a more diversified economy.
 It has evolved from a wilderness inhabited by Native American tribes to a thriving community that combines its rich history with a focus on nature-related tourism, agriculture, and manufacturing.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Wexford County, Michigan.
+This timeline provides a concise overview of the key events in the history of Wexford County, Michigan.